carbonblack/cb-yara-connector/README.md

 ## Input your yara rules

 The yara connector monitors the directory `/etc/cb/integrations/cb-yara-connector/yara_rules` for files (`.yar`) each specifying one or more yara rule.
-Your rules need to have `metadata` section with a `score: [1-10]` tag to appropriately score matching binaries.
+Your rules need to have `metadata` section with a `score: [1-100]` tag to appropriately score matching binaries.
 This directory is configurable in your configuration file.

-The yara connector is boudn by libyara.so's limitations for matched strings, number of compiler rules, etc.

 #### Running Yara Agent